Synthetic Abundance Maps for Unsupervised Super-Resolution of Hyperspectral Remote Sensing Images: Introduction and Related Work

 \item \textbf{Single Image Super-Resolution (SISR)} :In contrast to fusion methods, SISR approaches aim to reconstruct a high-spatial resolution HSI from a single low-spatial resolution observation, without relying on external guidance from an MSI.
 Early SISR techniques were model-driven.
 For instance, Akgun et al. \cite{akgun2005super} formulated super-resolution as an inverse problem, solved using Projection Onto Convex Sets (POCS) \cite{bauschke1996projection}.
 With the rise of deep learning, data-driven methods have become predominant.
 A common approach is to use Convolutional Neural Networks (CNNs) that can learn the mapping from low- to high-resolution directly from training data.
 Yuan et al. \cite{yuan2017hyperspectral} leveraged transfer learning by training networks on natural images and adapting them to hyperspectral data.

 To better capture the intrinsic spatial-spectral correlations in HSIs, several network architectures have been designed to jointly process both domains.
 Early deep models either used fully 3D convolutions \cite{mei2017hyperspectral} to handle spectral cubes holistically, or decoupled spatial and spectral extraction via 1D (spectral) and 2D (spatial) convolutions \cite{li2019dual}.
 More advanced designs propose hybrid schemes to balance performance and efficiency.
 For example, SSPSR \cite{jiang2020learning} introduces a spatial-spectral residual block combining 2D convolutions and spectral attention, while adopting spectral grouping to reduce parameter overhead.
 HSISR \cite{li2022hyperspectral} builds upon this by incorporating a parallel RGB super-resolution task, enabling shared spatial feature learning across modalities and semi-supervised training on unlabelled HSI data.
-MCNet \cite{li2020mixed} further develops this idea with a mixed 2D/3D convolutional architecture, where spatial features are extracted via lightweight 2D convolutions and spectral dependencies are modeled through separable 3D convolutions within a unified residual framework. \end{list}
+MCNet \cite{li2020mixed} further develops this idea with a mixed 2D/3D convolutional architecture, where spatial features are extracted via lightweight 2D convolutions and spectral dependencies are modeled through separable 3D convolutions within a unified residual framework.
+More recently, transformer-based architectures have been introduced for HSI super-resolution.
+MSDformer \cite{chen2023msdformer} employs a multiscale deformable transformer that alternates spatial–spectral attention and deformable sampling to capture long-range spatial–spectral dependencies while adapting to complex structures.
+At a larger scale, HyperSIGMA \cite{wang2025hypersigma} is a hyperspectral foundation model based on a sparse sampling attention mechanism and spectral enhancement modules; although designed as a general-purpose representation learner, it can be fine-tuned for SISR and has demonstrated strong performance on this task thanks to its large-scale pre-training. \end{list}

 Despite their potential, both fusion and SISR methods face critical limitations.
 Fusion techniques require precise spatial alignment between the MSI and HSI, which is difficult to achieve in practice and can introduce artifacts or performance degradation when misalignments occur.
 This issue is particularly acute in remote sensing, where, to the best of our knowledge, co-registered MSI and HSI pairs are not available.
 On the other hand, most SISR methods rely on supervised learning, which demands large datasets with known high-resolution ground truth.
 However, such datasets are rare in hyperspectral remote sensing due to acquisition constraints, making it challenging to train and evaluate these models.